bpkrumme/ansible_devtools_demo/README.md

         $ podman login registry.redhat.io

-## Demonstrate use of the Ansible VS Code extension
+## Demonstrate use of the Ansible VS Code extension including Ansible Lightspeed

 Demo steps:

 1. Make sure auto-save is enabled in VS Code
-2. Create `apache_install.yml` playbook in the root directory
+2. Edit the `redhat_apache.yml` playbook in the root directory
-3. Build out the base structure of a playbook including all tasks to install and configure apache.
+3. Complete all of the TODO items in the playbook using Ansible Lightspeed.
 Templates and files are in the repo for `httpd.conf` and `index.html`
-    1. Intentionally use a lowercase name for the play, signaling ansible-lint integration
+    1. Intentionally use lowercase names for the tasks, signaling ansible-lint integration
     2. explain that ansible-lint is integrated with VS Code Extension when you have both installed
 4. Add tasks, making note to attendees of syntax suggestions and highlighting
     1. Install httpd package using yum or dnf module (USE FQCN)